 The solution must be suitable from end-user and IT admin perspectives to install and manage the tool to reduce company personnel onboarding and time delays.
 The criteria of simple integration apply for solution compatibility with other service providers to uplift, not contradict, absolute security and operational company ecosystem.

 Additional NordLayer solution features like Remote Desktop Protocol (RDP) also proved valuable if there is a more constant need to troubleshoot and access colleague end-point from a distance.
 Virtual assistance is a lifesaver for IT admins when positioned in different places of the world and a remote team lacks the knowledge or skills to resolve the issue themselves.

-The Outcome: Fast and easy deployment accomplished effective network infrastructure upgrade
+Fast and easy deployment accomplished effective network infrastructure upgrade

 IT system administrator is the end-user himself, so easy technological upgrades and integrations to the company systems leave more space to plan and test customized cybersecurity strategies preparing for the best and worst security scenarios.

 “Knowing that I don’t have to worry about VPN lets me save time and put it to better use,” notes Thomas.

 One of the NordLayer strengths is its deployment within minutes — a straightforward installment process launches security measures seamlessly adapting to existing company infrastructure.
 DataWalk utilizes two Virtual Private Gateways in the U.S. and Europe — all the administrator has to do — is “configure it once and don’t think about it again.”

 According to Thomas, “Configuration was within 20 minutes — blocked public access and changed the IP address.
 It was as easy as it sounds.”

 NordLayer assists IT systems administrators with a centralized Control Panel, facilitating internal auditing.
 Plus, if your team runs into any issues they can rely on 24/7 ready-to-help customer support team.